esqLABS/pregnancy-neonates-batch-run/README.md

-#Introduction to project
+# Introduction to project

 This project aim is to run several chemicals in batch for neonates (2 weeks and 6 months)<br /> and pregnancy (GW 15 and 24) for oral exposure.
 The project started with a collaboration with INOTIV where simulations were compared with <br />
 httk and simulation plus.
 This comparison resulted in the publication: ""
-It was identified that, especially when using logKow as input for lipophilicity, chemical with very low values (<-1) and very high (>4.5) are the ones where PK-Sim simulations <br />
+It was identified that, especially when using logKow as input for lipophilicity, <br />
+chemical with very low values (<-1) and very high (>4.5) are the ones where PK-Sim simulations <br />
 are more distinct from the other softwares.